 Few things are better than a fresh, light salad (and a glass of cava) on a hot summer’s day.
 Esqueixada is exactly that, a zesty feast of raw salted cod, romesco sauce, perfectly ripe tomatoes, earthy black olives, a little bite from chopped onion and of course a generous drizzle of olive oil.
 Based around the main ingredient of bacallà, the local speciality of salted cod, each element of the dish dances around the plate and and perfectly comes together in each refreshing bite.
 A rustic classic, don’t miss trying this while you’re in Spain.

 Pa amb Tomàquet

 The simplest things often turn out to be the best, as is proven by pa amb tomàquet, a staple local dish.
-The name may only translate as a simple “bread with tomato”, but this certainly doesn't do justice to the explosion of flavours and textures you’ll experience.
+The name may only translate as a simple “bread with tomato”, but this certainly doesn't do justice to the explosion of flavors and textures you’ll experience.
 It’s all about great quality produce speaking for itself; freshly grilled bread is rubbed with raw garlic and ripe tomatoes, then drizzled with olive oil and finished with a sprinkling of sea salt.
-Eat it for breakfast or as a accompaniment to every meal, and whatever you do don’t forget to order it as one of the core staples of every tapas feast.
+Eat it for breakfast or as an accompaniment to every meal, and whatever you do, don’t forget to order it as one of the core staples of every tapas feast.
 If a restaurant doesn't serve it, that's your cue to leave.